rstafford/HOL5314/README.md

    kubectl create namespace $NAMESPACE
    ```

+# LAB Guides

-# LAB 1 - Install the Coherence Operator and view Logs in Kibana
+## LAB 1 - Install the Coherence Operator and view Logs in Kibana

 This Lab shows how to enable log capture and access the Kibana user interface (UI) to view the captured logs.